tchen01/tchen01.github.io/research/krylov/cg_error.md

 Since the inequality we obtained from the submultiplicativity of the 2-norm is tight, this bound is also tight in the sense that for a fixed $k$ there exists an initial error $e_0$ so that equality holds.

-Computing the optimal $p$ is not trivial, but an algorithm called the Remez algorithm can be used to compute it.
+Computing the optimal $p$ is not trivial, but an algorithm called the [Remez algorithm](./remez.html) can be used to compute it.
-I discuss this in more detail below.

 Let $L\subset \mathbb{R}$ be some closed set.
 The *minimax polynomial of degree $k$* on $L$ is the polynomial satisfying,